 GeneCards Summary for GSAP Gene

 GSAP (Gamma-Secretase Activating Protein) is a Protein Coding gene.
 Diseases associated with GSAP include Alzheimer Disease.
-GO annotations related to this gene include beta-amyloid binding.
+Gene Ontology (GO) annotations related to this gene include amyloid-beta binding.

 UniProtKB/Swiss-Prot for GSAP Gene

-Regulator of gamma-secretase activity, which specifically activates the production of beta-amyloid protein (beta-amyloid protein 40 and beta-amyloid protein 42), without affecting the cleavage of other gamma-secretase targets such has Notch.
-The gamma-secretase complex is an endoprotease complex that catalyzes the intramembrane cleavage of integral membrane proteins such as Notch receptors and APP (beta-amyloid precursor protein).
-Specifically promotes the gamma-cleavage of APP CTF-alpha (also named APP-CTF) by the gamma-secretase complex to generate beta-amyloid, while it reduces the epsilon-cleavage of APP CTF-alpha, leading to a low production of AICD.
+Regulator of gamma-secretase activity, which specifically activates the production of amyloid-beta protein (amyloid-beta protein 40 and amyloid-beta protein 42), without affecting the cleavage of other gamma-secretase targets such has Notch.
+The gamma-secretase complex is an endoprotease complex that catalyzes the intramembrane cleavage of integral membrane proteins such as Notch receptors and APP (amyloid-beta precursor protein).
+Specifically promotes the gamma-cleavage of APP CTF-alpha (also named APP-CTF) by the gamma-secretase complex to generate amyloid-beta, while it reduces the epsilon-cleavage of APP CTF-alpha, leading to a low production of AICD.